This post contains affiliate links. Read the full disclosure here.

 Festival of the Arts

 Festival of the Arts is Epcot’s newest festival, starting in 2017.
-There’s so much to do here though, and it highlights Epcot in a fun and unique way.
+There’s so much to do here, and it highlights Epcot in a fun and unique way.
 Plus, it gives the parks a little something special during those early winter months.

 Flower and Garden Festival

 One of the most popular festivals at Epcot, the International Flower and Garden Festival takes place in the spring.
-In 2023, the Flower and Garden Festival will run from March 1 to July 5.
+In 2026, Flower and Garden Festival will run from March 4 – June 1.

 Here you’ll find a celebration of all things plants, from the food offered to the beloved topiaries dotting the park.
 Here’s a sampling of some of the special things you’ll find during Flower and Garden Festival.